earaujoassis/dike/README.md

-# Knock-knock
+# Dike server

-> Knock-knock is a really tiny dynamic DNS (DDNS) server
+> Dike server is a really tiny dynamic DNS (DDNS) server

-Knock-knock is based on the PowerDNS Remote Backend: it makes available a backend HTTP server to provide queries answers to the DNS server; and a HTTP server to attend dynamic DNS (DDNS) clients.
+Dike server is based on the PowerDNS Remote Backend: it makes available a backend HTTP server to provide queries answers to the DNS server; and a HTTP server to attend dynamic DNS (DDNS) clients.
 It uses the [Actix web framework](https://actix.rs/) + [Diesel ORM](http://diesel.rs/) for the Rust language.